yorkmuseumstrust/digital/docs/support/how-razorblue-will-respond.md

 ### 3. Remember, we're all our own number 1 priority ...

-- Razorblue's team can see all of YMT's current IT support requests and these are constantly prioritised. 🤔
+- The team at IT Support can see all of YMT's current IT support requests and these are constantly prioritised. 🤔

 - They will address your request as soon as possible.